Required Permits for Manaslu Circuit Trek | Permit and Cost Guide for Manaslu Trek

 Annapurna Conservation Area Project (ACAP Permit Fee)

 Annapurna Conservation Area Permit is the third permit trekkers need to have while trekking into the Manaslu region.
-This is so because while entering into Manaslu Conservation Area trekkers also have to step into Annapurna Conservation Area, this makes it mandatory to have an ACAP permit.
+This is so because while entering into the Manaslu Conservation Area trekkers also have to step into the Annapurna Conservation Area, which makes it mandatory to have an ACAP permit.

 Annapurna Conservation Area Permit is required from Dharapani until you exit to ACAP in Beshi Sahar or can be used if you are planning to extend your trek all the way through Thorong La Pass into Jomson or Ghorepani or Nayapul.

 Annapurna Conservation Area Permit costs USD 30 per person and is the same throughout the year and no additional charge is applied for an extra number of days.

 Trekkers’ Information Management System (TIMS) is a permit that can be obtained from the TAAN (Trekking Agencies Association of Nepal) office in Kathmandu or Pokhara.

 It is not mandatory to have a TIMS permit while heading toward the Manaslu region with three permits which include the Manaslu Restricted Area Permit (MRAP), Manaslu Conservation Area Project (MCAP), and Annapurna Conservation Area Project (ACAP) Permit unless you are planning to trek all the way to Annapurna Circuit descending through Thorong-La Pass.

 TIMS permit costs USD 20 for independent trekkers for an unlimited number of days.

 Manaslu Circuit Trek Frequently Asked Questions: